Which city is cheaper, Charleston or Duck?

 It rains a lot this time of the year in Charleston.
 It's quite rainy in Duck.
 In July, Duck usually receives less rain than Charleston.
 Duck gets 5.4 inches (137 mm) of rain, while Charleston receives 6.9 inches (176 mm) of rain each month for the summer.

 Both Charleston and Duck during the autumn are popular places to visit.
+Many visitors come to Duck in the autumn for the hiking trails, the shopping scene, the small town atmosphere, and the natural beauty of the area.
 Furthermore, most visitors come to Charleston for the shopping scene, the music scene, and the natural beauty of the area during these months.

 Duck is cooler than Charleston in the autumn.
-The temperature in Duck is usually 62°F (16°C) in October, and Charleston stays around 67°F (19°C).
+The daily temperature in Duck averages around 62°F (16°C) in October, and Charleston fluctuates around 67°F (19°C).

 It's quite sunny in Duck.
 In the autumn, Duck often gets around the same amount of sunshine as Charleston.
 Duck gets 211 hours of sunny skies this time of year, while Charleston receives 197 hours of full sun.